mjg123/mjg123.github.io/about.md

 I work for Oracle in Bristol (UK) on Open-Source, Java and Serverless/Cloud infrastructure.
 Opinions and comments are my own.

-I love speaking and teaching - here's a few of my talks:
+I love speaking and teaching and am looking for opportunities to do more of it.
+Here are a few of my talks:

 ## 2018